Televisión Independiente de México: 1965–68: From Monterrey south

 In Monterrey TIM received the channel 6 allocation, which it built as XET-TV.
 It then sought to enter other major Mexican markets before eventually targeting Mexico City, a task that had TIM building stations elsewhere.
 In Veracruz it built and signed on XHFM-TV channel 2, and in Puebla it created XHP-TV channel 3, placed midway between Veracruz and Mexico City.
 It was in Puebla that José Ramón Fernández, one of Mexico's pioneering sports journalists, got his start.

 TIM finally entered Mexico City in 1967, in time for the 1968 Summer Olympics.
 In Mexico City, TIM received a concession for channel 8, which was given the callsign XHTM-TV.
 It built new facilities in the San Ángel neighborhood.
 TIM's entry into Mexico City put it into direct competition with Telesistema Mexicano, which had just been formed between Azcárraga, XHTV owner Romulo O'Farrill Jr., and the shares of the deceased Guillermo González Camarena (owner of XHGC), for viewers in the nation's capital.
+Its regular broadcasts started on January 25, 1969.

+Per petition of President Díaz Ordaz, Salas Peyró associated with Grupo Monterrey to form a network with Grupo Monterrey's stations, with Channel 8 as its basis.
+The new network established itself at the studios of the former "San Ángel Inn" movie theatre and used the facilities to create telenovelas and other groundbreaking programs.
+After a brief period, Salas Peyró decided to leave the business and sold his shares to Grupo Monterrey.

+With four stations in key markets, especially in the country's capital, thanks to its schedule, the new network becomes a real threat to Telesistema Mexicano which up until then had been in a hegemonical position in the country.

+1968–70: Telecadena Mexicana

+Movie businessman Manuel Barbachano Ponce founds Telecadena Mexicana, establishing its first channel in Monterrey on February 24, 1968, expanding later to 15 television stations across Mexico's territory.
+The central characteristic was the privilege of feature films in its schedule, in place of being "filler" like the other television companies.
+Out of the stations that made up Telecadena, three stations in the north of the country, were owned to a concessionaire other than Barbachano, being licensed to José Manuel Acosta Castañeda.

-1968-72: At war with Telesistema Mexicano
+1970–72: At war with Telesistema Mexicano

-An intense war broke out between the two giants of Mexican television, the recently formed TIM against Telesistema, who held an iron grip on Mexico City television.
-During this era TIM produced series such as Los Polivoces, Juan Pirulero and El Chavo del Ocho, originally named after XHTM's channel position.